-Make your scheduled Webex meetings and webinars more inclusive and efficient by including simultaneous interpretation, which allows attendees to hear the presentation in their preferred language.
+Make your scheduled Webex meetings, webinars and personal room meetings more inclusive and efficient by including simultaneous interpretation, which allows attendees to hear the presentation in their preferred language.

 Hosts can enable simultaneous interpretation for the meetings and webinars that they schedule.
-As a host, you create the audio channels, invite and assign the interpreters.
+As host, you create the audio channels, invite interpreters and assign them to languages.
 Meeting and webinar hosts can also manage the interpretation during their meeting, so you can add new language channels and assign participants to be interpreters to meet the needs of more attendees.

 Here are the tasks you can perform as a host: